owkin/FLamby/flamby/datasets/fed_kits19/README.md

 ```
 These commands will populate the data folder (given in the kits19 repository) with the imaging data.

-3. Move the downloaded dataset to the data directory you want to keep it in.
-4. To store the data path (path to the data folder given by KiTS19), run the following command in the directory 'flamby/datasets/fed_kits19/dataset_creation_scripts/nnunet_library/dataset_conversion',
+3. To configure the KiTS19 data path for Flamby library, run the following command in the directory 'flamby/datasets/fed_kits19/dataset_creation_scripts/nnunet_library/dataset_conversion',
 ```bash
 python3 create_config.py --output_folder "data_folder_path"
 ```
-Note that it should not include the name of the data folder such as 'Desktop/kits19' can be an example of the "data_folder_path" given data folder resides in the kits19 directory.
+Note that "data_folder_path" should contain path to the kits19 git repository, for example, 'Desktop/kits19' can be an example of the "data_folder_path" given you cloned kits19 git repository in the Desktop folder and data folder containing KiTS19 dataset resides in this kits19 git repository.
 ## Data Preprocessing
 For preprocessing, we use [nnunet](https://github.com/MIC-DKFZ/nnUNet) library and [batchgenerators](https://github.com/MIC-DKFZ/batchgenerators) packages.
 We exploit nnunet preprocessing pipeline
 to apply intensity normalization, voxel and foreground resampling.
 In addition, we apply extensive transformations such as random crop, rotation, scaling, mirror etc from the batchgenerators package.